 To run the Duet 3 in standalone mode, the SD card must be formatted correctly and be populated with configuration files, homing files and web server files; see SD Card for details on the SD Card contents.
 The board will run in standalone mode if the SD card is present and contains a sys/config.g file; otherwise it will wait to be contacted by the Raspberry Pi or other single board computer.

-You will need to initially setup the Duet 3 using a USB cable (USB A to Micro B).
+You may find it easiest to initially setup the Duet 3 using a USB cable (USB A to USB C).
 Make sure the USB cable is capable of carrying power AND data; some USB cables are power-only.
 Then follow the guide here: Getting connected to your Duet.

 After following this guide, you should be able to connect to your Duet 3 over your network, and connect to the Duet Web Console (DWC).